SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 total = 0

-Each order is stored as a list containing:
+Each order entry is stored as a list containing:

 Item name